noxiousghost/clockify-tracker/README.md

   This ensures your time tracking is accurate even if you step away from your computer or forget to manually stop and restart your timer.

+  > Note: This ensures your time tracking is accurate even if you step away from your computer or forget to manually stop and restart your timer.
+  > If you do not want the background process to check your idle state, you can skip this.

 - **Start a new time entry:**

   ```bash